 Best Flip Waffle Maker

-Would you prefer the regular style lidded machine or have you considered a flip machine?
-This style has the unit an axle with a handle that enables the user to flip it once it is loaded.
-That way, all of the mixture spreads across the cooking grids and it will cook more evenly; the ingredients have all come into contact with the cooking surface.
+Would you prefer a regular lidded machine or have you considered a flip machine?
+Flip machines have an axle with a handle that enables the user to flip their waffle once it’s inside and the cooking is underway.
+That way, the mixture spreads across the cooking grids and cooks.
+Also, the ingredients all come into contact with the cooking surface.

 Home or Commercial Use

-If you work in a professional setting then you are going to need the waffle maker for commercial use, a heavy-duty one with fast heating and cooking powers.
-The home kitchen waffle maker usually makes 1 large or 4 smaller waffles and costs less money.
+If you work in a professional setting, then you are going to need a waffle maker that’s built for commercial use, which usually means one with heavy-duty heating and cooking capabilities.
+Home kitchen waffle makers usually only make one to four waffles at a time.

 Timer and Heat Setting